CZ-NIC/pyoidc/doc/howto/rp.rst

 * Access Token Request
 * Userinfo Request

-In the example below I will go through all the steps and I will use the basic Client class because it will provide interfaces to all of them.
+In the example below I will go through all the steps and will use the basic ``Client`` class because it provides interfaces to all of them.
 So lets start with instantiating a client::

     from oic.oic import Client